 Snyder County PA Posted over 1 year ago

 We have high levels of natural arsenic; I have googled filters but most are undersink for house water.
 I want a filter I can put on outside hose bib.
 What is the best?

-Okanogan County Washington water contamination Posted 7 months ago
+Okanogan County Washington water contamination Posted over 1 year ago

 Just moved into home closed for 1 1/2 years .
 Has well water, everything is orange with brown water.
 What can I do to clean and drink the water